Mušov: Geography and history

-Archeological site
+Archaeological site

 In the 2nd century AD, there used to be a Roman military settlement on the hill called Burgstall (today Hradisko), which is situated above the former village and above today's ATC Merkur camping at Pasohlávky.
 The Xth Roman legion was supposed to be responsible for checking the Germanic tribes defeated in Marcomannic Wars, during the reign of the Emperor Marcus Aurelius.
 The research on the site, located 80 km far from Vindobona (today's Vienna), started in 1927.
 The researchers found remnants of two masonry buildings, praetorium and balneum ("bath"), including hypocaustum.
 The foundings of bricks with the stamp of the Xth legion and coins from the period of the emperors Antoninus Pius, Marcus Aurelius, and Commodus facilitated dating of the locality.
 The youngest coins found in the area are from the era of Septimius Severus.

 In 1988, a richly equipped tomb of a Germanic chieftain, apparently a Roman ally in the war, was found near to the hill.
 Furthermore, there was found a Slavic burial and numerous archaeological discoveries from various periods of prehistory.

 The archaeological exhibition focusing on the ancient Roman presence in the area is situated in the ATC Merkur camping at Pasohlávky.